CVVPK/spo600/_posts/2019-11-25-Issues-With-Optimizing-The-Opus-Encoder.md

 This time I've learned how to do a quick check that helps me verify the data I get from perf and Callgrind (remove all the logic from the function and crosscheck run time).
 The function I've found is `warped_autocorrelation_FLP`.
 According to Callgrind this function takes around 10% of the run time, perf recorded around 13%.
 To verify this data I did what I should have done much earlier in the past and removed all the logic from the function, the result was a difference of around 20 seconds when encoding a 500 MB file, which is about 13% of 3m5s (the regular run time).

-Thus, I've confirmed that the data from perf and Callgrind about the running time of this function is accurate.
+Thus, I've confirmed that the data from perf and Callgrind about this particular function is accurate.
 What this means for me is that I first need to figure out what `warped_autocorrelation_FLP` does, and then make a new strategy as this is a very different function from my first choice.

 [Shell Sort]:{{site.baseurl}}{% post_url 2019-11-19-Shell-Sort %}
 [initial profiling using Callgrind]: {{site.baseurl}}{% post_url 2019-11-13-Profiling-The-Opus-Encoder-with-Callgrind %}